radiate-framework/radiate-framework.github.io/docs/wordpress/custom-taxonomies.md

 ### Registering Taxonomies

-The register a taxonomy, they must be associated with a post type.
+To register a taxonomy, they must be associated with a post type.
 To do this, you can add your `Taxonomy` classname to the `$taxonomies` array in your `Cpt` class.

 You can register as many taxonomies on a post type as you need, and you can also register the same taxonomy on multiple post types!